Clean Energy Fuels Corp. (CLNE) Review – Making Smarter Decisions

 Clean Energy Fuels Corp.
 (CLNE) Insider Activity

-A total of 7 insider transactions have happened at Clean Energy Fuels Corp.
-(CLNE) in the last six months, with sales accounting for 3 and purchases happening 4 times.
-The most recent transaction is an insider sale by Corbus Barclay, the company’s SVP, Strategic Development.
-SEC filings show that Corbus Barclay sold 4,651 shares of the company’s common stock on Feb 26 at a price of $12.40 per share for a total of $57672.0.
-Following the sale, the insider now owns 0.66 million shares.
+A total of 9 insider transactions have happened at Clean Energy Fuels Corp.
+(CLNE) in the last six months, with sales accounting for 4 and purchases happening 5 times.
+The most recent transaction is an insider sale by Pratt Mitchell W, the company’s COO and Secretary.
+SEC filings show that Pratt Mitchell W sold 11,756 shares of the company’s common stock on Mar 03 at a price of $12.99 per share for a total of $0.15 million.
+Following the sale, the insider now owns 0.65 million shares.

-Clean Energy Fuels Corp. disclosed in a document filed with the SEC on Jan 20 that Littlefair Andrew J (CEO and President) sold a total of 55,779 shares of the company’s common stock.
-The trade occurred on Jan 20 and was made at $10.03 per share for $0.56 million.
-Following the transaction, the insider now directly holds 1.4 million shares of the CLNE stock.
+Clean Energy Fuels Corp. disclosed in a document filed with the SEC on Mar 03 that Corbus Barclay (SVP, Strategic Development) sold a total of 15,675 shares of the company’s common stock.
+The trade occurred on Mar 03 and was made at $12.99 per share for $0.2 million.
+Following the transaction, the insider now directly holds 0.64 million shares of the CLNE stock.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.